BotsDocs/mail/docs/hosted_version.md

 ## How to buy an instance?

-1. Please join the [support server](https://discord.gg/aUNhdFD) and contact the bot **Mail Support**, telling that you want to buy and instance.
+1. Please join the [support server](https://discord.gg/aUNhdFD) and contact the bot **Mail Support**, telling that you want to buy an instance.
    <br/>
    Indicate the amount of time you want to pay for and take into account that <u>PayPal</u> is the only payment method.
 2. Have the following information prepared.